crazyWitch/GraphQLDemo/README.md

 # GraphQLDemo
-This demo explains how to integrate angular with Spring boot and use GraphQL  instead of REST.
+This demo explains how to integrate Spring boot and use GraphQL instead of REST.